CiscoTestAutomation/pyats/docs/cli/pyats_develop.rst

     Cisco pyATS installations.

 ``-d, --directory``
-    By default, repositories will be cloned into one of two directories, depending on your development environment. `$VIRTUAL_ENV/pypi` if a virtual environment is used or `/usr/pypi` if no virtual environment is used.
+    By default, repositories will be cloned `$VIRTUAL_ENV/pypi`.
 Use this argument to override the default behaviour and allow for a different directory to be used instead.
 This tool does not keep a history of where packages have been cloned, so this argument will have to be used whenever packages have been cloned into a non-default directory.

-    This argument can be combined with the ``--force-develop`` argument to help when working with multiple local repositories of the same package.
+    This argument can be combined with the ``--force-develop`` argument to help when switching between multiple local repositories of the same package.

 ``-f, --force-develop``
     By default, if a package is already in development mode, then the command to